 L. Capacity of the Applicant: The applicant must demonstrate that he / she has the financial and technical capacity to carry out the project in accordance with this ordinance and the approved plan.

-Technical Ability: The applicant has retained a licensed landscape architect civil engineering firm to assist in preparing the site plan.
+Technical Ability: The applicant has retained a licensed landscape architect and surveyor to assist in preparing the site plan.